Fit to switch

 Warning: danger ahead

-If you or your business relies in any way upon those old, familiar copper telephone wires, you need to take action NOW, before the old telecoms network gets switched off, to make sure you’re Fit to Switch.
 That doesn’t just mean the phone you and your switchboard use to make and receive calls.
 It means the lines which provide your card payment services.
 Or your automated burglar alarms.
 Or process control alerts.
 Or the emergency calls from your lifts.
 Fit to Switch is funded entirely by the UK’s independent telecommunications providers.
-It’s the national brand and stamp of approval that businesses can look for when seeking to migrate their communications and IT assets over to a fibre connection for the All-IP world after the UK’s PSTN copper network is switched off in 2025.
+It’s the national brand and stamp of approval that businesses can look for when seeking to migrate their communications and IT assets over to a fibre connection for the All-IP world after the UK’s PSTN copper network is switched off in 2027.
+Double-check that little cupboard behind reception: if you or your business rely in any way on long-standing phone-based equipment, you need to take action NOW, before the old telecoms network gets retired: make sure you’re Fit To Switch.
 Businesses can use the Fit to Switch website, events and resources to ensure they will be ready to switch over, keep their customers satisfied and improve and adapt to their own developing needs.
 Businesses can be confident communication and IT providers who are approved to use the Fit to Switch logo are in a position to assist in transitioning your network.
-Our resources can be accessed via the website and a series of events and other platforms, to ensure your company isn’t left behind.
+Our resources can be accessed via the website and a series of events to ensure your company isn’t left behind.

 Mat Swift Co-founder, Fit to Switch Publisher, Comms Business Mark Allen Business Publishing